Do I need to get a new passport if I move home?

 However, some countries, including the United States, Canada and Denmark, have already, or plan to, offer passports with non-binary gender markers for their citizens who identify as neither strictly female nor male.

-Can I change my gender on my passport?
+Can you change gender on your passport?

 If changing your gender on your passport, you will need to apply for a new document and send some additional documentation.
 When applying for the new travel document you’ll be asked to send one of the following: